18F/guides/content/ux-guide/research/make-research-actionable.md

 - Create an inclusive team where everyone’s feedback is heard.
 - Build consensus within the team with frequent check-ins and showing how data turns into insights.
-- Correct for[bias]({{site.baseurl}}/research/bias) by ensuring research insights aren’t influenced by individual preferences and including reviews from multiple perspectives.
+- Correct for [bias]({{ '../../research/bias/' | url }}) by ensuring research insights aren’t influenced by individual preferences and including reviews from multiple perspectives.
 - Increase the value of research for your teammates by making research visible and involving them in the review of data.

 When inviting partners, think about how exposed they were to the research process and set clear expectations on how you would like them to engage.
-Be mindful of power dynamics and your [ethical obligation]({{site.baseurl}}/research/ethics) to respect the people who participated in your research.
+Be mindful of power dynamics and your [ethical obligation]({{ '../../research/ethics/' | url }}) to respect the people who participated in your research.
 For example, you might want to be careful when involving a CIO in analyzing data you collected while interviewing their employees.

 ### De-identifying data

 Before conducting shared analysis or synthesis, make sure that any quote could be attributable to multiple participants so no one person can be identified as the person that said it.
-This is especially important if your stakeholders know your participants or you are working with people from [underserved communities]({{site.baseurl}}/research/plan/#recruitment-within-underserved-communities) who might be negatively impacted if they can be identified.
+This is especially important if your stakeholders know your participants or you are working with people from [underserved communities]({{ '../../research/plan/#recruitment-within-underserved-communities' | url }}) who might be negatively impacted if they can be identified.
 For example, you might want to be careful when involving a CIO in analyzing data you collected while interviewing their employees.

 ### Choosing methods